Skip to content

 How much should I contribute to my pension?

 There’s no one size fits all approach to how much you should contribute to your pension.
-However, you should think about your possible living costs for when you retire.
+However, you should think about your desired lifestyle and living costs for when you retire.
+This will give you an indication of the income you’ll need.

 It is likely many people will be able to make bigger pension contributions towards the end of their career, as salaries are likely to be higher and other financial commitments, such as a mortgage, are smaller or paid off.